 The group started in Livno (BiH) on foot.
-After 21 hours of walking without any break they crossed the border and arrived in Studenci, Lovreć (Croatia).
+After 21 hours of walking without any break, they crossed the border and arrived in Studenci, Lovreć, Croatia.
 In Studenci they spent the night near a chapel called Musinac.
-On the next morning the respondent called a friend, who booked them online a taxi, which should bring them more in the centre of Croatia.
+The next morning, the respondent called a friend, who booked them online a taxi, which should bring them more in the center of Croatia.
 The taxi came at 08:45 AM.
-At first the taxi driver was afraid to take them, but they convinced him by paying four times more than the normal price (450 € instead of 100 €).
+At first, the taxi driver was afraid to take them, but they convinced him by paying four times more than the normal price (450 € instead of 100 €).

-Back in the room with the others the policemen forced them to undress completely.
-They searched all their clothes and even found the money which was sewed into their jumpers.
-From the respondent they took around 2340 €.
+Back in the room with the others, the policemen forced them to undress completely.
+They searched all their clothes and even found the money which was sewn into their jumpers.
+From the respondent, they took around 2340 €.
 This humiliating situation got even extended when the police examined them rectally.
 After the officers finished, they gave them some of their clothes back, but not their warm jackets.
 The respondent asked for water because they didn’t drink in 15 hours, but the officers denied this.